Countly/countly-sdk-flutter-bridge/example/integration_test/session_tests/notes.md

 Android:
 - Device id change without merge do not start a new session (CNR_A)
 - 1 Location request seems to be missing at 206

+iOS:
+- Change ID without merge does not end a session (CNR_M)